ministryofjustice/itpolicycontent/content/confluence/enterprise/system-lockdown-and-hardening-standard.md

 Table 1 below provides a generic set of hardening procedures designed to guide ICT system development and supplement the IT Security – Technical Controls Policy.

 Those configuring MoJ ICT systems must consider additional sources of reference such as the Government Assurance Pack (GAP) for MS Windows based systems; Microsoft TechNet and NIST to ensure that specific systems (e.g. SQL server or a UNIX based server) are built to a secure standard.
-A selection of external reference sources can be found in section 4.1.
+A selection of external reference sources can be found below.

 Where this standard provides a generic set of hardening procedures, The MoJ Security Architecture Framework provides a set of vendor and system specific hardening guides which have been approved for use in MoJ ICT systems.

-The secure configuration of an ICT system will be examined during the Accreditation process (see [Ref, 6] for further details).
+The secure configuration of an ICT system will be examined during the Accreditation process for further details).
 This may include an IT Health Check (ITHC) and a review of the system’s build configuration.

 Table 1 is split into 5 sections: